xieguigang/PlantMAT/README.md

 # PlantMAT
-PlantMAT A Metabolomics Tool for Predicting the Specialized
+PlantMAT: A Metabolomics Tool for Predicting the Specialized Metabolic Potential of a System and for Large-Scale Metabolite Identifications